Autodesk/nanodesign/CONTRIBUTING.md

 **Bug fixes:** Found a typo in the code?
 Found that a function fails under certain conditions?
 Know how to fix it?
 Great!
 Go for it.
 Please do [open an issue](https://github.com/autodesk/nanodesign/issues) so that we know you're working on it, and submit a pull request when you're ready.

-**Features:** We'd love to have new features be added.
+**Features:** We'd love to have new features added.
 Please [open an issue](https://github.com/autodesk/nanodesign/issues) so that we know what you're working on.

 ### Important note about pull requests